segmentio/segment-docs/src/connections/destinations/catalog/pinterest-audiences/index.md

     2. Click Add Destination.
     3. The configured Pinterest Audiences destination should appear in the Send as User List category of available destinations.
     4. Select the destination, and click Add Destination.

+The initial synchronization of audience data may take several hours, depending on the size of the audience.
+Once the initial sync occurs, you'll see a new audience in the Pinterest Audiences dashboard.

 ## FAQ